sudomesh/node-configurator/README.md

 # License #

-This software is licensed under the GPLv3.
+This software is licensed under the AGPLv3.
+Talk to us if you have a good reason for needing a different license.